-3. If the team member's actions or signs of commitment do not change as a result of the meeting with the coordinator, the children's pastor will join with the department coordinator in the next meeting with the team member.
-At this meeting, the team member will be placed on "probation" for a period of 3 months.
-It will be explained to the team member that if his or her signs of lack of commitment don't improve during this probationary period, he or she will be removed from the CM for a period of 1 year.
-The conversation will be documented on the CM Team Member Review Report.
-A copy of the report will be mailed to the team member and kept on file in the CM office.
+Team Member Review Report.
+A copy of the report will be mailed to the team member and kept on file in the children's ministry office.
 If the team member wishes to challenge or change the information recorded on the report, he or she must do so in writing within 48 hours.
 No changes will be made after 48 hours.
 Copies of this report and any previous reports related to this team member will now be sent to the senior associate pastor.

-- 4. If, after 3 months of probationary service, the team member's actions fail to indicate an increase in commitment in the area specifically mentioned in the 2 previous meetings and reports, it will be determined that he or she is unable or unwilling to change.
-Provisions will be made for replacing him or her immediately.
+5. If, after 3 months of probationary service, the team member's actions fail to indicate an increase in commitment in the area specifically mentioned in the 2 previous meetings and reports, it will be determined that he / she is unable or unwilling to change.
+Provisions will be made for replacing him / her immediately.
 The team member will be removed from service for 1 year.
-At the end of that 1-year period, the team member may apply for reinstatement based on the policies and procedures for "Reinstatement To Ministry" contained in this manual. - If, during the probationary period, the team member's actions constitute a direct threat to the unity or health of the entire CM team, the children's pastor, together with the senior associate pastor, and the designated elder, may decide to discontinue the probationary period before its completion and remove the team member from service immediately. - 5.
-If, at any time during this process, the team member wishes to appeal the decisions being made on his or her behalf, he or she may request an audience with an elder designated for the CM.
+At the end of that 1-year period, the team member may apply for reinstatement based on the policies and procedures for "Reinstatement To Ministry."

+If, during the probationary period, the team member's actions constitute a direct threat to the unity or health of the entire CM team, the children's pastor, together with the senior associate pastor, and the designated elder, may decide to discontinue the probationary period before its completion and remove the team member from service immediately.

+- 5. If, at any time during this process, the team member wishes to appeal the decisions being made on his / her behalf, he / she may request an audience with an elder designated for the CM.
 A copy of the Appeals Policy and Process form will be given the team member in preparation for the meeting.
 Prior to the appeals meeting with the elder designate being scheduled, the team member must sign the statement at the bottom of the Appeals Policy and Process page(s) stating that he or she has read the policy and agrees to abide by the process.
 No appeals proceedings will continue without this statement being signed.
 If the team member refuses to agree to the appeals process, he or she waives his or her right to such an appeal. - 6.
-If a team member is accused of child abuse or neglect, he or she will be removed from service immediately while his or her situation is considered by the designated elder or the legal system.
+If a CM team member is accused of child abuse or neglect, he / she will be removed from service immediately while his / her situation is considered by the designated elder or the legal system.
 (If the designated elder so desires, the entire elder board may be included in this process.)
-If a team member's past arrests or convictions for child abuse or neglect are uncovered after he or she begins serving in the CM he or she will be removed from service immediately while his or her situation is considered by the designated elder or elders.
-His or her return to service will be governed by the "Reinstatement To Ministry" policies and procedures.
+If a team member's past arrests or convictions for child abuse or neglect are uncovered after he / she begins serving in the CM, he / she will be removed from service immediately while his or her situation is considered by the designated elder or elders.
+His / her return to service will be governed by the "Reinstatement To Ministry" policies and procedures.